javadbat/jb-select/README.md

 | --jb-select-mobile-modal-border-radius     | opend modal in mobile border radius. useful to change when you changed `--jb-select-mobile-modal-height` before |
 | --jb-select-mobile-modal-height            | modal height when list open in mobile                                                        |

+## Other Related Docs:

+- see [jb-select-react](https://github.com/javadbat/jb-select-react) if you want to use this component in react.

+- see [All JB Design system Component List](https://github.com/javadbat/design-system/blob/master/docs/component-list.md) for more components.

+- use [Contribution Guide](https://github.com/javadbat/design-system/blob/master/docs/contribution-guide.md) if you want to contribute in this component.